lndmri/Mario-CS50/README.md

-# Mario-CS50
+# 69853165

-This Repository contains a series of Mini Projects for my development of C skills
+This set of coding mini projects are part of my development in C Programming.